 Hedwig (Heddy) Waters, George Washington University

-The SIT Mongolia program consists of the following elements: a weeklong orientation, two thematic seminars, a research methods and ethics course, a rural and urban homestay, an intensive Mongolian language course, and a four-week independent study research project.
+The SIT Mongolia program consists of the following elements: a weeklong orientation, two thematic seminars, a research methods and ethics course, a rural and urban homestay, a Mongolian language course, and a four-week Independent Study Project.

 Students on this program have the rare opportunity to: